oroinc/documentation/commerce/admin_guide/op_structure/search_index/elastic_search.rst

 Search Engine
 ^^^^^^^^^^^^^

-**Class:** Oro\Bundle\ElasticSearchBundle\Engine\ElasticSearch
+**Class:** Oro\\Bundle\\ElasticSearchBundle\\Engine\\ElasticSearch

 The search engine implements the AbstractEngine interface.
 The SearchBundle uses search engine to handle search-related operations, and the search engine uses an index agent as a proxy to call the search-index-related operations (e.g. to get the index name or to request index recreation).

-To perform *save* and *delete* operations, search engine uses `Elasticsearch bulk API <http://www.Elasticsearch.org/guide/en/Elasticsearch/reference/current/docs-bulk.html>`_.
+To perform *save* and *delete* operations, search engine uses `Elasticsearch bulk API <https://www.elastic.co/guide/en/elasticsearch/reference/6.x/docs-bulk.html>`__.
-Deletion performs as is, but save requires to delete the existing entity first and only then saves the new entity.
+Deletion performs as is, but save uses the `index` operation to override the existing data.
 This is done to clean the traces of old values that have no matching new values to overwrite them.

 Reindex operation recreates the entire search index and then triggers the save operation for all affected entities.